Rove McManus: Television

 On 1 May 2014, McManus appeared on the American comedy show @midnight, presented by Chris Hardwick on Comedy Central.
 He emerged as the winner, being declared by Hardwick as having won the Internet and being the funniest person in the world for the next 23 and a half hours.

 In April 2015, the Game Show Network in the United States debuted a new show hosted by McManus called Lie Detectors, in which audience members decide which of three comedians is telling the truth.

 In 2017, McManus presented the new Australian Broadcasting Corporation panel show, Whovians, to tie in with their broadcast of the tenth series of Doctor Who; the show aired on ABC TV Plus.
 The second season began on 8 October 2018 on ABC TV Plus as a companion to the first episode of the eleventh series of Doctor Who, and there was no Doctor Who series in 2019 so the third series began on 9 February 2020 to tie in with the twelfth series of Doctor Who.

 In 2018, McManus returned to Network Ten to host a new panel show, Show Me the Movie!.
 He also voiced King Tubby, Cheeta, and Last Chance in the kids TV series, Kitty Is Not a Cat.

 In 2018, McManus was given the greenlight for a new show, Bring Back...Saturday Night, after airing a pilot during Network Ten's pilot week.
 The series premiered on 24 August 2019 under new title, Saturday Night Rove.
 It lasted two episodes before getting axed, after viewership dropped from 244,000 to 138,000, below the 200,000 viewers cutoff that was set by the network.

+In 2024, McManus guest starred in the Bluey episode 'The Sign', voicing a Toy Fox Terrier real estate agent named Bucky Dunstan.